decentfox/aioh2/README.rst

 --------

 * Asynchronous HTTP/2 client and server
-* Managed flow control and streaming data
+* Multiplexing streams of data with managed flow and priority control
 * Optional tickless health check
 * More to come